-- 4.4 The Council's overall approach to the remuneration of its senior posts is based on: - Compliance with equalities (including equal pay) legislation. - Ensuring that its overall remuneration packages align with comparable posts in local government whilst taking into account: - Relevant pay data from similar authorities to allow meaningful benchmarking to be undertaken. - The responsibility of posts and their level in the Council. - □ The trend towards slimmer senior management structures comprising posts with wider spans of responsibilities. - National terms and conditions of employment that apply to senior posts. - □ External professional advice provided by the Local Government Association - 4.5 The Council will seek to maintain this overall approach by periodically monitoring pay data provided by such organisations as the Local Government Association.
+- 4.4 The Council's overall approach to the remuneration of its senior posts is based on: - Compliance with equalities (including equal pay) legislation. - Ensuring that its overall remuneration packages align with comparable posts in local government whilst taking into account: - Relevant pay data from similar authorities to allow meaningful benchmarking to be undertaken. - The responsibility of posts and their level in the Council. - The trend towards slimmer senior management structures comprising posts with wider spans of responsibilities. - □ National terms and conditions of employment that apply to senior posts. - □ External professional advice provided by the Local Government Association - 4.5 The Council will seek to maintain this overall approach by periodically monitoring pay data provided by such organisations as the Local Government Association.
 This period is determined by the Council.
-The last review of pay for senior officers was completed in December 2017

-- 4.6 In terms of pay differentials for its senior posts, the Council recognises that: - □ The role of Chief Executive and Head of Paid Service leads the Council workforce and has the greatest level of accountability.
+The last review of pay for the Chief Executive and Strategic Directors was completed in December 2017 and for Heads of Service in December 2018. - 4.6 In terms of pay differentials for its senior posts, the Council recognises that: - The role of Chief Executive and Head of Paid Service leads the Council workforce and has the greatest level of accountability.
 This post therefore warrants the highest level of pay in the Council. - The Directors report directly to the Chief Executive.
 These posts have a wide span of responsibility for a number of service areas and in turn have a number of managers reporting to them.
 These posts therefore warrant the next highest pay level below that of the Chief Executive and Head of Paid Service.